Reasons For Your Animal To Love Veterinary Physiotherapy

 When choosing a physiotherapist for your animal (or yourself!) if you choose one who is a member of the ACPAT and so has either the initials MCSP (Member of Chartered Society Physiotherapy) or FCSP (Fellow of Chartered Society of Physiotherapy) you can know that they've not only completed a high level of training/education, but also adhere to the Chartered Society of Physiotherapy's Regulations and Standards of Practice.
 Additionally , this type of physiotherapist will be able to treat you, the rider, as well as the horse - which can be sometimes beneficial.

 Veterinary / Animal Physiotherapists (non-Chartered)

-If you're still undecided which therapist to choose - do speak to them first before deciding, to see if they've experience relevant to your animal and its condition.
+If you're still undecided which therapist to choose - do speak to them first before deciding.
+See if they've experience relevant to your animal and his or her condition.
 Also, some therapists may specialise with working with certain animals, e.g. small animals rather than large animals.
 Your vet may know of an appropriate specialist animal physiotherapist to refer you to also.